 Colonel Flag: White field bearing the arms of Hanover (common to all Hanoverian infantry regiments except 10-B).

 Regimental Flag: Dark yellow field.
 Mars seated on a trophy of arms above flies the spirit, Fame, above which is a scroll with the inscription NULLI SINE MARTE TRIUMPHI.
-Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and the interpretation of Hannoverdidi (right).
+Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and our own interpretation (right).

 Gmundener Prachtwerk, circa 1761

 Knötel, H. d.
 J. and Hans M. Brauer: Uniformbogen Nr.
 45, Berlin